ibm-garage-cph/devops-plan/02-logging/README.md

 > During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.

 ## Logdna
-Logdna service is already set for this bootcamp.
-You can find it under [observability -> logging](https://cloud.ibm.com/observe/logging)
+The Logdna service is already setup for this bootcamp.
+You can find it under [Observability -> Logging](https://cloud.ibm.com/observe/logging)

 ### How it is setup for ROKS
 The way it is setup for the ROKS cluster you can see clicking on *Edit log sources* under Sources.

-You can see how to set up logging for different sources such as Kubernetes, openshift and various linux - it is also possible to set it up for other sources.
+You can see how to set up logging for different sources such as Kubernetes, Openshift and various linux - it is also possible to set it up for other sources.
-Have a look at the steps mentioned for openshift.
+Have a look at the steps mentioned for Openshift.

-Notice a seperate project/namespace is used for ibm-observe services.
+Notice that a separate project/namespace is used for ibm-observe services.
 How a service account is setup for it, and how `privileged` Security Context Constraints (SCC) are setup to ensure all logs are reachable.
 And also a secret/key is given that is unique for the LogDNA instance, so logs are sent to the right place and only visible in that correct instance.

 #### Daemonset for LogDNA